Start My Answer

 Who Is Samara Portfolio Management?

-They often buy this debt in bulk amounts for a fraction of what it's worth.
 Operating out of Texas, Samara Portfolio Management regularly files credit card lawsuits in their home state in an attempt to collect on their purchased debts.

-Beat Samara Portfolio Management in Court
+Read Samara Portfolio Management reviews online

 Aside from staying calm, one of the first things you should do when facing a lawsuit from Samara Portfolio Management is to request documentation that proves you are responsible for the debt in question.